Exchange Voucher for Cash

 Voucher Distribution

-Are you in solidarity with people with payment cards and would like to participate in our actions?
+Are you in solidarity with people with a payment card and want to participate in our actions?
 Get your shopping voucher at one of our distribution points!

 Where are vouchers available?